PeterConstable/OT_Drafts/COLR_V1/COLRv1formats_rev4.md

 (Size: 4 + 2 \* 2 = 8 bytes)

+* *Note:* In order to combine deltas with Fixed values, it will be necessary to extend ItemVariationStore to allow for int32 deltas.
+With that in place, a Fixed value will combine with a 32-bit delta by treating the Fixed value as though it were an int32.

 ### _VarF2Dot14 Record_ (variable, F2Dot14)

 | Type | Name | Description |